We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 OTC pimple patches can have similar effects.
 Benzoyl peroxide-containing spot treatments — such as Neutrogena’s On-the-Spot Acne Treatment — help reduce inflammation while also decreasing acne bumps.
 OTC retinoids may also help.

 For severe, recurring inflammatory nose acne, you may need to see a dermatologist for prescription-strength treatments.
+You can book an appointment with a dermatologist in your area using our Healthline FindCare tool.
 For example, antibiotics may temporarily relieve severe pimples and cysts, as well as reduce inflammation.

 Prescription retinoids, such as isotretinoin (Accutane), offer maximum relief because of its ability to shrink sebaceous glands.
 However, isotretinoin can have serious side effects, so you’ll want to discuss the pros and cons thoroughly with your doctor.